Welcome. I’m Emma, and this space holds both my story and the work that has grown from it.

 Themes

 My practice explores resilience, transformation, and the cycles of loss and renewal.
-Drawing on the metaphor of the wildflower, my work reflects the quiet persistence of life—how something can endure, adapt, and bloom despite adversity.
+Drawing on the metaphor of the wildflower, my work reflects the persistence of life—how something can endure, adapt, and bloom despite adversity.

 Material & Meaning